 5 Great Family Activities on the Mayan Riviera

-I love Mexico’s Mayan Riviera.
+I love the Mayan Riviera, Mexico.
 It was one of the first places we traveled with Tiny Traveler because it’s just so darn easy to get around and do things with kid if you want to, and to relax if you don’t want to do much.

 The Riviera Maya has great beaches and the further you travel away from Cancun the calmer the water is and the better they are for young kid.
 But it also has fun and interesting activities to do with kids and teens.
 And all you need to get off the beach and explore are a pair of sturdy water shoes and a mild sense of adventure.